Hurricane Wilma: Florida

 Wind damage accounted for much of the storm's overall damage.
 The very large eye of Wilma moved across all of or portions of six counties – Broward, Collier, Hendry, Miami-Dade, and Palm Beach.
 This resulted in widespread hurricane-force sustained winds and gusts, with Category 2 conditions likely occurring in southeastern Florida from Palm Beach County to northern Miami-Dade County.
-Strong winds left widespread power outages; Florida Power & Light reported more than 3,241,000 customers had lost power.
+Strong winds left widespread power outages; Florida Power & Light reported more than 3,241,000 customers had lost power throughout 42 counties.
 At the time, this represented the largest power failure in the history of Florida.
 The outages affected approximately 2.5 million subscribers in the Miami metropolitan area – roughly 98% of electrical customers in that area.

 Florida's agricultural industry reported around $1.3 billion in damage.
-Nurseries and sugarcane crops were particularly hard hit – the former suffered damage totaling nearly $554 million and the latter experienced damages around $400 million.
+Nurseries and sugarcane crops were particularly hard hit – the former suffered damage totaling nearly $554 million and the latter experienced around $400 million in damage, approximately $30 million more than each of the 2004 Florida hurricanes combined.
+Additionally, citrus experienced roughly $180 million in damage from Wilma, equating to a loss of approximately 17% of citrus fruits.
 Overall, Wilma left about $19 billion in damage and 30 deaths in Florida, 5 from direct causes.
+Consequently, the hurricane ranked as the then-fourth costliest tropical cyclone in the United States, behind only Ivan in 2004, Andrew in 1992, and Katrina earlier that year.
+This has been surpassed many times since then, however.
+Wilma also ranked as the second costliest hurricane in Florida at the time, behind only Andrew.
+Adjusted for inflation in the year 2017, Wilma would have caused about $24.32 billion in damage.